 Because the surfactants in dish soap reduce surface tension, a thin film of water coats the lens instead of a mist.
 Though there's still moisture on the lens, it allows light to pass through rather than being scattered in multiple directions.

-A lens cleaner or reusable or single-use anti-fog wipe made specifically for preventing foggy lenses is safest for your lenses.
+A lens cleaner or reusable or single-use anti-fog wipe made specifically for preventing foggy lenses is the safest for your lenses.
 Similar to dish soap, it contains surfactants.
 Other treatments not made for glasses, like rubbing alcohol, can harm anti-glare or photochromic coatings and can void any warranties your lenses carry, so you should avoid them.

 If your glasses keep fogging up, letting more airflow around the lenses can reduce the problem.
 Adjusting the nose pads or arms slightly can help keep your glasses where they belong.
 Frames that sit too close to your face may need adjusting by your optometrist, but there's only so much they can do.
 If fogging is a common occurrence, your glasses frame size may be off.
 Consider a new frame with more space between the lenses and your face.